makerspace/makeradmin/api/src/shop/README.md

 ### Customer

 The stripe customer api doesn't support the ways we keep track of products and prices.
-To keep track of the member stripe customer relationship we store the stripe customer id in the Member table in the database.
+To keep track of the member Stripe customer relationship, we store the Stripe customer id in the Member table in the database.

 ## Subscriptions